I’m not a web designer. Nor would I describe myself as a techy person, but I can build a holiday let website.

 - remember that cheapest isn’t the best!

-- build it yourself so you understand how it works
+- build it yourself so you understand from a user not a techy perspective, how it works

 What you need to get started with your holiday let website: